temporalio/documentation/docs/content/what-is-the-temporal-server.md

 The Temporal Server is a highly scalable multi-tenant system that is capable of tracking the state of millions to billions of Workflows Executions concurrently.

 An instance of the Temporal Server is called a Cluster.
-A Temporal Cluster consists of several services and a database.
+A Temporal Cluster consists of several services (Frontend, Matching, History, and Worker) and a database.

 <CenteredImage
 imagePath="/diagrams/temporal-server-cluster.svg"